Starlink Availability Map

 • How is Starlink different?

-While traditional satellite internet speeds top out around 100 Mbps, Starlink internet download speeds reach up to 350 Mbps.
-Starlink is three times faster than traditional internet because its thousands of LEO satellites orbit at a much lower altitude, increasing communication speed.
+While traditional satellite internet speeds top out around 100 Mbps, Starlink internet download speeds reach up to 220 Mbps.
+Starlink is faster than traditional internet because its thousands of LEO satellites orbit at a much lower altitude, increasing communication speed.

 • How do I contact Starlink internet customer service?